 Some electric SUVs can manage 300 or 350 miles between full charges.
 They’re cheaper to run than petrol and diesel equivalents, as it’s more affordable to recharge than refuel.
 EVs also have fewer moving parts so servicing can work out cheaper.

 Kia has managed to make the e-Niro even more practical than the hybrid models, with a 451-litre boot and a large cubby where the gear selector sits in the hybrids.
 The interior is also well-equipped with heated leather seats, LED headlights, sat nav and wireless phone charging, and the e-Niro is more exciting to drive than the Niro hybrid.
 Top top it all off, it comes with a generous seven-year warranty.
-There’s no better electric family SUV on sale right now.

 The Volkswagen ID.4 is arguably just as important as the car on which it’s based, the Volkswagen ID.3, because SUVs are so popular at the moment.
 It’s VW’s answer to the Tesla Model Y, and sits alongside the Volkswagen Tiguan, just as the ID.3 sits alongside the Volkswagen Golf.
 The interior is mostly shared with the ID.3, so it’s a clean, futuristic design.